Le Chatelier's principle: Thermodynamic statement

-Le Chatelier–Braun principle analyzes the qualitative behaviour of a thermodynamic system when a particular one of its externally controlled state variables, say $L,$ changes by an amount $\Delta L,$ the 'driving change', causing a change $\delta_{\mathrm i} M,$ the 'response of prime interest', in its conjugate state variable $M,$ all other externally controlled state variables remaining constant.
+The Le Chatelier–Braun principle analyzes the qualitative behaviour of a thermodynamic system when a particular one of its externally controlled state variables, say $L,$ changes by an amount $\Delta L,$ the 'driving change', causing a change $\delta_{\mathrm i} M,$ the 'response of prime interest', in its conjugate state variable $M,$ all other externally controlled state variables remaining constant.
 The response illustrates 'moderation' in ways evident in two related thermodynamic equilibria.
-Obviously, one of $L,$ $M$ has to be intensive, the other extensive.
 Also as a necessary part of the scenario, there is some particular auxiliary 'moderating' state variable $X$, with its conjugate state variable $Y.$ For this to be of interest, the 'moderating' variable $X$ must undergo a change $\Delta X \ne 0$ or $\delta X \ne 0$ in some part of the experimental protocol; this can be either by imposition of a change $\Delta Y$, or with the holding of $Y$ constant, written $\delta Y = 0.$ For the principle to hold with full generality, $X$ must be extensive or intensive accordingly as $M$ is so.
-Obviously, to give this scenario physical meaning, the 'driving' variable and the 'moderating' variable must be subject to separate independent experimental controls and measurements.
+To give this scenario physical meaning, the 'driving' variable and the 'moderating' variable must be subject to separate independent experimental controls and measurements.

 Explicit statement

-The principle can be stated in two ways, formally different, but substantially equivalent, and, in a sense, mutually 'reciprocal'.
+The principle can be stated in two ways which are formally different but substantially equivalent, and, in a sense, mutually 'reciprocal'.
 The two ways illustrate the Maxwell relations, and the stability of thermodynamic equilibrium according to the second law of thermodynamics, evident as the spread of energy amongst the state variables of the system in response to an imposed change.